Tihi321/cli-tools/README.md

 This repository contains a scripts that can be added to your environment paths for Windows.

+## Scripts

+- `setup.bat` - Add the `scripts` directory to your system' PATH environment variable and add configuration needed for scripts.
+- `cleanup.bat` - Remove the `scripts` directory from your system' PATH environment variable and cleans up configuration form scripts.

 ## Setup

 1. Clone this repository to your local machine.
-2. Add the `scripts` directory to your system's PATH environment variable.
-3. Run the script `add_to_path.bat` in terminal.
+2. Run the script `setup.bat` in terminal.
-4. Open a new terminal window or restart your current one.
+3. Open a new terminal window or restart your current one.
-5. run virenv init to add priviledges to script for powershell, important for powershell so it can add environment to current session.
-6. To remove scripts, run the script `remove_from_path.bat` or manually remove the `scripts` directory from your system' PATH environment variable.

-## Scripts
+## Remove

-- `add_to_path.bat` - Add the `scripts` directory to your system' PATH environment variable.
-- `remove_from_path.bat` - Remove the `scripts` directory from your system' PATH environment variable.
+2. Run the script `cleanup.bat`.

 ## Manualy adding paths: